kurganpsp/personal-website/Introduction_to_Threejs.md

 # Should I use a framework?

 Finally, it’s worth discussing whether or not to use a framework-specific incarnation of Three.js.
-Currently, the most popular of these is the fantastic react-three-fiber, for React.
+Currently, the most popular of these is the fantastic [react-three-fiber](https://www.npmjs.com/package/react-three-fiber), for React.
 For users of React, there are some big advantages to using a package like this — namely, you get to keep a component-based structure, which allows you to easily manage and re-use code.

 But, for beginners, I recommend starting with regular, vanilla Javascript.
 This is because most online material written about Three.js refers to Three.js in vanilla JavaScript.
 Based on my experience as a learner, it could be confusing to learn Three.js via a package if — for example — you constantly have to translate Three.js objects and methods to components and props.
 (But once you’re more comfortable with Three.js, use whatever packages you like!)

 # How to add vanilla Three.js to a framework
-Three.js will give you an HTML object (often called renderer.domElement) which you can append to any HTML element in your app.
-So, for example, if you have a div with id="threejs" , you can simply include the following in your Three.js code:
+Three.js will give you an HTML object (often called *renderer.domElement*) which you can append to any HTML element in your app.
+So, for example, if you have a *div* with *id="threejs*" , you can simply include the following in your Three.js code:

 ```js
     document.getElementById('threejs').appendChild(renderer.domElement);
 ```

-Some frameworks have a preferred way for you to access DOM nodes — such as a ref in React, an $ref in Vue or a ngRef in Angular — which come with certain advantages over querying elements directly from the DOM.
+Some frameworks have a preferred way for you to access DOM nodes — such as a *ref* in React, an *$ref* in Vue or a *ngRef* in Angular — which come with certain advantages over querying elements directly from the DOM.
 As an example, we’ll now look at a quick implementation strategy for React.

 # A strategy for React
 If you use React, here’s one way of incorporating a regular Three.js file into one of your components.
-In one file, ThreeEntryPoint.js, we’ll hold our vanilla Three.js code:
+In one file, *ThreeEntryPoint.js*, we’ll hold our vanilla Three.js code:

 ```js
     export default function ThreeEntryPoint(sceneRef) {